clalil/RPS_Game/README.md

 As a User
 When I pick a different option than the computer
 I want to know which one of us has won the game

+As a User
+In order to know how many times I've beaten the computer
+I wish to keep track of my wins and losses

 ```